 The 2019 figures represent the highest number of complaints and the highest dollar losses reported since IC3 was established in May 2000.
 The most frequently reported complaints were phishing and similar ploys, nonpayment or nondelivery scams, and extortion.

 Malicious cyber actors across the world target U.S. citizens, businesses, and military and government entities every day.
 As evidenced by the 2019 FBI data, these cybercriminals cause billions of dollars in losses, making cybercrime a continued threat for law enforcement.

 The “dark web” has emerged as an important hub of criminal commerce, a fully functional marketplace where hidden customers can buy from hidden sellers with relative confidence, often with customer ratings available, just as on the public-facing web.
-A report supported by the National Institute of Justice, Identifying Law Enforcement Needs for Conducting Criminal Investigations Involving Evidence on the Dark Web, explores better ways for law enforcement to investigate dark web crimes.
+A report supported by the National Institute of Justice, Taking on the Dark Web: Law Enforcement Experts ID Investigative Needs, explores better ways for law enforcement to investigate dark web crimes.

 With support from the Bureau of Justice Assistance, the Law Enforcement Cyber Center (LECC) serves as a central online resource to meet the needs of police chiefs, investigators, line officers, digital forensic examiners, and other practitioners.
 The LECC enhances the awareness, expands the education, and builds the capacity of justice and public safety professionals toward the global goal of combating high-tech crimes.

 Among the victims most vulnerable to criminal acts on the internet are children and teenagers.
 It is easy for people to misrepresent themselves and manipulate others online, making it critical to teach children they must be careful about the information that they share online and the sites that they visit.